Logie Awards

-The Logie Awards (officially the TV Week Logie Awards; colloquially known as The Logies) is an annual gathering to celebrate Australian television, sponsored and organised by the magazine TV Week.
-The first ceremony was held in 1959 as the TV Week Awards.
-Awards are presented in twenty categories, representing both public and industry voted prizes.
+The Logie Awards (officially the TV Week Logie Awards; colloquially known as The Logies) is an annual ceremony celebrating and honouring the best shows and stars in Australian television, sponsored and organised by the magazine TV Week.
+The event is telecast live and billed as "television's night of nights".
+The first ceremony was hosted in 1959 as the TV Week Awards.